Average Cost of Homeowners Insurance in Virginia (2025)

 Average Cost of Home Insurance in Virginia by Coverage Amount

 In Virginia, the average homeowners insurance premium is $1,840 for policies with $250K in dwelling coverage, $125K in personal property coverage and $200K in liability coverage.
-This rate is less than the national average of $2,423.
+This rate is below the national average of $2,423.

 Average Annual Home Insurance Premium Virginia by Coverage Amount